Connect with us

 For example, the tricky rounded vowel “œ” in words like “heung” (“fragrant”) is pronounced as “hee-ong” by Malaysians instead.

-Why Is Cantonese Spoken In Malaysia Different From Hong Kong Cantonese Yet Not Wrong? - World Of Buzz
+Why Is Cantonese Spoken In Malaysia Different From Hong Kong Cantonese Yet Not Wrong? - WORLD OF BUZZ

 The reason some words are pronounced that way is often due to the fact that Cantonese is not our first language and hence, our pronunciation has been influenced by other dialects such as Hokkien or Teochew, which are also widely spoken here as well.